 This linearization is obviously a good approximation when core and valence densities are well separated in space.
 However, if there is significant overlap between the two densities, it will be the source of systematic errors and will lead to reduced transferability of the potential.

 The solution to the NLCC problem lies in a modifying the pseudopotential generation procedure and the solid-state algorithm.
-In a typical generation scheme a screened atomic potential Vl is produced for each angular momentum channel subject to certain constraints, for example norm-conservation, matching eigenvalues to all-electron values, etc.
+In a typical generation scheme a screened atomic potential Vl is produced for each angular momentum channel subject to certain constraints, for example norm-conservation, matching eigenvalues to all-electron values, and so on.

 These screened potentials give rise to atomic pseudowavefunctions that represent valence states only.
 The valence pseudo charge density is constructed from these wavefunctions and is used to descreen the potential to produce the bare ionic potential: